X

 This is an annual event sponsored by the Home and School Association.
 Families join together on Holy Saturday to decorate all the sidewalks leading into St. Patrick Church.
 It is a wonderful way for our parishioners to be greeted on Easter morning with drawings from our children.
 So bring your chalk, and your creativity, and join us!
 You do not have to sign up to draw on the sidewalks.
 In case of rain, we will not draw and the Egg Hunt will be held in the school gym.

 There is also an egg hunt for children, divided up by grade levels between preschool and eighth.
-PARTICIPANTS MUST PRE-REGISTER.
+PARTICIPANTS MUST PRE-REGISTER by 3-22-24.

-To sign your children up for the egg hunt, visit bit.ly/3hiiERP
+To sign your children up for the egg hunt, visit bit.ly/EEHstpat.

 RAIN OR SHINE!
 The rain location is St. Patrick Parish Center Gym.